barryclark/jekyll-now/_posts/2016-09-26-Video-analysis.md

 ---
  layout: post
-title: Why I love Video!
+ title: Why I love Video
-author:
- - sburnet1
+ author: sburnet1
  publish: true
 ---

 You may remember this set from the Park, Oh, Jo text from this week.